 The Honourable Bal Gosal, federal Minister of State for Sport, was the special guest lecturer on September 24 with the Sports Management Group at the School of Human Kinetics.
 Mr. Gosal was speaking about the role of Sport Canada, including the Sport Support Program and the Athlete Assistance Program, the challenges and opportunities facing Canadian sport system, and its plan for the next 5-10 years.
 He also took the professors and student questions.

-Aboriginal Peoples and Sport in Canada: Historical Foundations and Contemporary Issues

 (School of Human Kinetics) co-edited with Janice Forsyth (Western University) - "Aboriginal Peoples and Sport in Canada: Historical Foundations and Contemporary Issues